Sambhav-git1718/customer-review-intelligence-system/README.md

 ## 📌 Overview

-This repository contains the source code and documentation for the **Customer Review Intelligence System**, an end-to-end full-stack web application designed to ingest raw e-commerce product reviews, perform Natural Language Processing (NLP)-based sentiment analysis, and present actionable insights through an interactive analytics dashboard.
+This repository contains the source code and documentation for the **Customer Review Intelligence System**, an end-to-end full-stack web application designed to ingest raw e-commerce product reviews, perform Natural Language Processing (NLP)-based sentiment analysis, and present actionable insights through an interactive analytics platform.

 The system processes a dataset of **1,464 Amazon product reviews** (Charging Cables & Electronics Accessories).